dylanlan/dylanlan.github.io/name-lottery.md

 If you're interested in a name, just tell me:

-1. Which (1) Aisling name you want
+1. Which (1) Aisling name you want this week.
-2. How I should contact you (eg: Discord ID, email address, or in-game DA character to mail)
+2. How I should contact you (eg: Discord ID, email address, or in-game DA character to mail).

 You can contact me by direct message to Discord ID `dylanlan2`, or by sending an in-game mail to `Dylanlan` or `NaLyd`.